Climate-based tomato planting guide for Rimouski, Quebec

 Typical days to maturity 75–85

-Gardeners usually start indoors around April 4 and plant outdoors from about May 25.
+Tomatoes are usually started indoors around April 4 and planted outdoors during the normal local window of May 25 to June 4.
 Most varieties need about 75–85 days to reach maturity once they are in the garden.

 Tomatoes are usually a solid option in Rimouski, but this is still a crop where delays or slower varieties can narrow the margin noticeably.